ndjuric/dscaler/registry/README.md

+# disclaimer
+this is a dirty hack.
+at the time when I was using this my internet speed was abysmal and I used digitalocean to test swarm mode. due to slow internet uploading full containers was out of the question. i was also too lazy to set up jenkins or some such :) what this does is basically run a webserver on some port protected with a key. when i send a curl request to the webserver it runs a build.sh script. that script performs a git pull- I would beforehand push my docker files to git. after git pull it builds containers and  pushes them to the registry. now my swarm members could pull new containers!

 # notes
-Private keys need to be copied to the docker registry server from a machine that has access to makonda git server.
+Private keys need to be copied to the docker registry server from a machine that has access to your git server.
-This needs to be done so that the registry server would be able to access makonda's git and perform the builds.
+This needs to be done so that the registry server would be able to access git server and perform the builds.
 ```bash
 ndjuric@localhost $ scp ~/.ssh/id_rsa root@private.docker.registry.example.com:/root/.ssh/id_rsa